-WIEGO’s Focal City initiative supports organizations of workers in the informal economy to secure more inclusive laws and regulations, improved urban services and a voice in urban planning and policy-making processes.
+WIEGO’s Focal City initiative supports informal worker organizations to secure more inclusive laws and regulations, improved urban services and a voice in urban planning and policy-making processes.
 WIEGO has five Focal Cities sites: in Accra, Ghana; Dakar, Senegal; Delhi, India; Mexico City, Mexico and Lima, Peru.

 This brochure explains WIEGO's Focal Cities approach and what it is working to achieve in the five cities.